 We endeavour to help students become aware of their responsibilities and the consequences that may arise if they fail to meet these.
 Through this we foster “self-discipline”.
 Counselling and caring for each student helps to bring about this self-discipline.
 It is important to create an environment where learning can continue without hindrance.

-In former times, the Chaplain's role at Daramalan was definable and readily filled.
+In former times, the Chaplain’s role at Daramalan was definable and readily filled.
 In recent times, the declining numbers of MSC priests and brothers has caused the College to address the issue of how best to serve the spiritual needs of the Daramalan family.
+The Assistant Principal – Mission supports the work of providing opportunities for spiritual growth for our students.